silverstripe/cwp/docs/en/04_Performance_Guide/01_Caching.md

 may be slow.

 Spotting (the potential for) excessive computational work is fairly easy: you want to look out for looping and recursion.
-In SilverStripe there are several patterns that are used frequently but are quite resource intensive.
+In SilverStripe there are several patterns that are used frequently that are quite resource intensive.

 #### Looping over DataLists